NO. OF CREDITS:

 Assignment #7: Topic of Interest : Curriculum Resources

-Select a topic of interest from the video/curriculum topics in the America Divided series.
+Select a topic of interest from the video/curriculum topics in the America Divided series or others of your choice.
 Look closely at the various activities, websites and articles within that theme.
 Bookmark ones that are most appropriate to use when you create your lesson plans for that specific topic in the next assignment.
 Please submit the list of resources you are planning to use.
+TOPICS can include, but are not limited to:

 Assignment #8: Local Community Issue